SuperDARN/rst/docs/dev/issues.md

 ### Creating A New Label

-To create an new label got [RST labels](https://github.com/SuperDARN/rst/labels) and click on [New label](https://github.com/SuperDARN/rst/labels)
+To create a new label got [RST labels](https://github.com/SuperDARN/rst/labels) and click on [New label](https://github.com/SuperDARN/rst/labels)

 Give a concise name for the label and provide a description.
 A color can be randomly generated or chosen based on the hex value.
 Please avoid similar colors to other labels if possible.